-SW 512: Foundations of Macro Practice 3 Credit Hour(s)
+SW 512: Foundations of Macro Practice

 This course emphasizes the development of practice knowledge and skills necessary for macro social work practice.
 Students will be introduced to the philosophies, role sets, values, ethics, and knowledge base of professional social work practice in community and organizational settings.
 Specific theories and intervention strategies will be explored and applied.
 (GR)